 Because Germans place a high value on their word, hearing you say "thank you" can be very important to them - so knowing how to show your gratitude is an important skill you need to acquire if you want to learn German.

 This article will show you different ways of saying "thank you" in German and specific situations in which it is appropriate to use them.
 After reading it, you should be able to behave as politely in German as you do in your own language.

 The Famous German Word "Danke"

 After arriving in Germany, you will hear one word in particular over and over again, which is "danke."
-It is the equivalent to the English "thanks," and derives from its more extended versions "danke schön" and "danke sehr."
+It is the equivalent of the English "thanks," and derives from its more extended versions "danke schön" and "danke sehr."

 Literally, "danke schön" could be translated to English as "thank you nicely" and "danke sehr" as "thank you a lot."
 As a result, there is no significant difference in their usage, and German people use them randomly when they don’t want to say the short "thanks."